danielyule/hearthbreaker/readme.md

-HearthBreaker
+Hearthbreaker
 =============
 A Hearthstone Simulator
 -----------------------

-The purpose of this project is to create an open source Hearthstone simulator for the purposes of machine learning and data mining of Blizzard's [Hearthstone: Heroes of WarCraft](http://battle.net/hearthstone).
-The end goal is to create a system implementing every card in Hearthstone, then simulate games of bots against bots to train them.
+Heahrtbreaker is an open source Hearthstone simulator for the purposes of machine learning and data mining of Blizzard's [Hearthstone: Heroes of WarCraft](http://battle.net/hearthstone).
+It implements every collectible card in the game, and can be used for AIs to play games against each other.
 The results from these games can be used to determine cards which work well together and cards which do not.
-The goal is not to create a clone of Hearthstone with which players can replace the game.
+Hearthbreaker is not designed to allow player to play Hearthstone against each other, nor is it designed to play against human opponents within Hearthstone itself.

  * Documentation (In Progress) [http://danielyule.github.io/hearthbreaker/](http://danielyule.github.io/hearthbreaker/)
  * Travis CI Build Status: [![Build Status](https://travis-ci.org/danielyule/hearthbreaker.svg?branch=master)](https://travis-ci.org/danielyule/hearthbreaker)